Olabisi-1/CAPSTONE_DATA_ANALYSIS_PROJECT/README.md

 ##Project Documentation for Sales Performance Analysis and Customer Segmentation
 Project 1: Sales Performance Analysis for a Retail Store

-1. Project Objective
+1.## Project Objective
 •	Analyze sales data to identify top-selling products, regional performance, and monthly sales trends.
 •	Develop an interactive Power BI dashboard summarizing sales metrics.

-2. Dataset
+2. ##Dataset
 •	File Name: SalesData
 •	Key Columns: Product, Region, OrderDate, Quantity, UnitPrice
 •	Data Notes: The dataset provides product-specific sales details across regions and timeframes.

-3. Tools Used
+3. ##Tools Used
 •	Excel: For data exploration, summary reports, and calculations.
-•	SQL Server: Data querying and insight extraction.
+•	MYSQL Server: Data querying and insight extraction.
 •	Power BI: Visualization of findings.

-4. Methodology and Steps
+4. ##Methodology and Steps
 •	Excel Analysis:
 o	Utilized pivot tables to calculate total sales by product, region, and month. o	Used formulas to compute metrics like average sales per product and total regional revenue. o	Added a Power Query column to categorize sales volume as Low (1–20 units), Medium (21–50), or High (>50) based on the [Unit Sold] column, as provided in the attachment instructions (LITA CAPSTONE DATASET_S…).
-•	SQL Analysis:
+•	MYSQL Analysis:
-o	After importing the dataset into SQL Server, the following queries were run to generate insights: o	Total Sales by Product Category:
+o	After importing the dataset into MYSQL Server, the following queries were run to generate insights: o	Total Sales by Product Category:

 Code:
 SELECT Product, SUM (Quantity * UnitPrice) AS TotalSales FROM SalesData GROUP BY Product;
 o	Sales Transactions by Region: